rspack-contrib/rstack-design-resources/.github/PULL_REQUEST_TEMPLATE.md

 <!--- Check and mark with an "x" -->

-- [ ] The image has been minified via https://tinypng.com/
+- [ ] The image has been compressed via https://tinypng.com/